bbauska/JS-svg/README.md

 });
 </pre>

-The first input, in, acts as our top color, and the second input, in2, acts as our background color.
+<p>The first input, in, acts as our top color, and the second input, in2,
+acts as our background color.
 Our grid should have re-appeared at this point in colorized form, but we've still got our flood color in the foreground.
-We need a way to strip this out, which brings us to the next section.
+We need a way to strip this out, which brings us to the next section.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-2d">8.2d Compositing</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-If you've ever watched the behind-the-scenes footage of some of your favorite films, you'll likely have come across the green-screen
+<p>If you've ever watched the behind-the-scenes footage of some of your
+favorite films, you'll likely have come across the green-screen
 technique: the action hero who scales a skyscraper is, in reality, hanging from a pulley with green fabric draped in the background.
-This technique makes it easier to strip away the background from the foreground and combine it later with separately captured footage.
+This technique makes it easier to strip away the background from the foreground and combine it later with separately captured footage.</p>

-Compositing is the act of fusing these two disparate elements together;
+<p>Compositing is the act of fusing these two disparate elements together;
 two sources combine and become one.
 It is similar to blending in many respects, but the results are more pronounced and programmable.
 It has more to do with how elements intersect than how their colors merge, and the various compositing operations available to us can produce very different results.
-Blending, on the other hand, tends to be more uniform in its output.
+Blending, on the other hand, tends to be more uniform in its output.</p>

-The feComposite primitive allows us to perform compositing operations in SVG.
+<p>The feComposite primitive allows us to perform compositing operations in
+SVG.
 It takes two inputs, in and in2, and there are seven possible values its operator attribute accepts: over, in, atop, xor, out, lighter, and arithmetic.
 In Figure 8-5, I've illustrated six of these;
-the arithmetic operator has no set output (it's fully customizable) and is a little too complex to properly cover in this chapter.
+the arithmetic operator has no set output (it's fully customizable) and is a little too complex to properly cover in this chapter.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 63.
 Six of the seven SVG compositing operations (218) ~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"